Supercolony-net/openbrush-contracts/examples/access-control/README.md

     }
 }
 ```
-7. Let's customize it.
+6. Let's customize it.
 We will implement `IPSP721Mint` trait.
-For that we need inherit `PSP721Mint`.
-It will call `only_minter` function inside to verify that caller has minter role.
+It will use modifier `only_minter`(it verifies that caller has minter role).
 Also, we need to update constructor to grant minter role to caller by default.
 ```rust
 // ::ink_lang_ir::Selector::new("MINTER".as_ref()).as_bytes()